OFFIS-mosaik/mosaik/docs/installation.rst

 simulators as well as a mosaik binding for `PYPOWER`__.

 1. PYPOWER requires *NumPy* and *SciPy*.
-We also need to install the revision control tool *Mercurial*.
+We also need to install the revision control tool *git*.
 You can use the packages shipped with Ubuntu.
-We use :program:`apt-get` to install NumPy, SciPy, and h5py as well as Mercurial.
+We use :program:`apt-get` to install NumPy, SciPy, and h5py as well as git.
 By default, venvs are isolated from globally installed packages.
 To make them visible, we also have to recreate the venv and set the ``--system-site-packages`` flag:

    .. code-block:: bash

-      $ sudo apt-get install mercurial python3-numpy python3-scipy python3-h5py
+      $ sudo apt-get install git python3-numpy python3-scipy python3-h5py
       $ rm -rf ~/.virtualenvs/mosaik
       $ virtualenv -p /usr/bin/python3 --system-site-packages ~/.virtualenvs/mosaik
       $ source ~/.virtualenvs/mosaik/bin/activate